KatieStarnes/Crowdfunding_ETL/README.md

 ### ETL_Mini_Project_KStarnes_AHinkle

 This is a Jupyter Notebook file.
 This file, through collaborative coding efforts, imported various files of xlsx data to be manipulated, adjusted, and exported into various data frames.
+The libraries within this file include pandas, numpy, pprint, datetime, and json.
 This file serves as the blueprint for how the data frames were created, as well as shows the changes made to each of the files for easier reading and understanding.

 ### campaign.csv